TheIronWolfModding/rF2SharedMemoryMapPlugin/README.md

 Allows sending weather input.
 This might be useful in keeping internet queries/thread synchronization out of rF2 plugin thread and inside of a standalone weather control app.

 ### Rules Control input
 This is experimental control buffer.
 It allows sending Rules input to the game.
-The idea was that it might make developing custom rules plugin easier, but being able to change logic in an external app/script without rebuilding plugin/restarting rF2.
+The idea was that it might make developing custom rules plugin easier, by being able to change logic in an external app/script without rebuilding plugin/restarting rF2.

 However, this is experimental, because I am not positive this approach is going to "fly"/is reliable.
-The reason for that is that inside of a plugin, rules are applied synchronously, meaning game sends rules input, and allows updating that input in the same callback, meaning synchronously.
+The reason for that is that when done inside of a plugin, rules are applied synchronously, game sends rules input, and allows updating that input in the same callback, meaning synchronously.
 Using shared memory plugin this process is not synchronous, game sends rules in a function call, plugin picks up rules update from the input buffer, and will apply update next time function is invoked.
 So there's a gap between game ouput rules and requested input rules.

-I tried to minimize the impact of a gap by copying some of the latest rules state onto updated state, but I do not know how reliably would that work.
+I tried to minimize the impact of this processing gap by copying some of the latest rules state onto the updated state, but I do not know how reliably would that work.
 That said, I am very passionate about autosport rules, so if you try to use this plugin for rules development and need help/changes (with the plugin part), feel free to reach out.

 ### Plugin Control input
 Allows dynamically subscirbing to buffers that might've been unsubscribed by `CustomPluginVariables.json` configuration.
 Also, allows enabling control input buffers.
 The idea here is to allow client to turn missing functionality on if it is missing due to misconfiguration.